ChenYuHo/gitbook/library/technical-faq.md

 ## How often are system metrics collected?

 By default metrics are collected every 2 seconds and averaged over a 30 second period.
-If you need higher resolution metrics, email us a [contact@wandb.com](mailto:contact@wandb.com).
+If you need higher resolution metrics, email us at [contact@wandb.com](mailto:contact@wandb.com).

 ## Does this only work for Python?